Arthritis Types and Treatments

 - Arthritis can develop as a result of infection.
 For example, bacteria that causes gonorrhea or Lyme disease can cause arthritis.
 Infectious arthritis can cause serious damage but usually clears up completely with antibiotics.

 - Scleroderma is a systemic disease that involves the skin but may include problems with blood vessels, joints and internal organs.

 - Fibromyalgia syndrome is a soft tissue rheumatism that doesn't lead to joint deformity, but affects an estimated 5 million Americans, mostly women.

 Arthritis Dietary Suggestions

-It is clear that specific nutrients to prevent arthritis needs more research, but enough is known to conclude that the appropriate levels of vitamin C, D, E, antioxidants and Omega-3 fatty acids have protective properties and reduce inflammation.
+It is clear that specific nutrients to prevent arthritis needs more research, but enough is known to conclude that the appropriate levels of vitamin C, D, E, antioxidants, Tumeric and Omega-3 fatty acids have protective properties and help reduce inflammation.
 Also, vitamin D deficiency has been in associated with an increased risk of joint space narrowing and progression of osteoarthritis.
 An anti-inflammatory diet helps educe pain.

 Both of these will help reduce inflammation and relieve the symptoms of arthritis.
 Take at least 5 g to 10 g of omega-3 fats per day and a glass or two of green tea should help.
 Low–carbohydrate diets have also been shown to help curb inflammation in the body.

-The joints in the fingers of my right hand have fused abnormally due to the osteoarthritis and one finger is actually out of alignment.
+The joints in the fingers of my right hand have been fused due to the osteoarthritis, and one finger is actually out of alignment.
 I'm having a lot of difficulty functioning using my right hand.
 When you have arthritis to this degree it makes it difficult to type, for instance, and I drop things frequently.
 I have a lot of difficulty doing anything that takes much dexterity in my right hand.